dannys42/ClosureChain/README.md

 * [C3] `data` must be declared with a type specified.
 * [C4] now passes a different data type to the next block
 * [C5] `.success()` must be called at the completion of the try-block, but need not pass any data.
+* [C6] `.start()` is required to execute try-blocks.
+No blocks will be executed until this is called.
+* [C7] `cc` can be safely allowed to fall out-of-scope.
+It does not need to be retained in a containing class variable.

 ## API Documentation